zrmacc/RareEventsMeta/Simulations/Jordan.md

 * Then create analogous files for ci_sim.R and repeat Setting 1a (balanced) that you performed last week using the old version of the code

+* Add the files you create to this repo in Simulations/Cluster Scripts

 * Create a markdown file summarizing coverage probability and confidence interval length that contains these results as well as the old version you ran last week